mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 In this case, we are modeling host-pairs that are communicating on different, non-overlapping wifi channels (e.g. channels 1 and 6.)
-Since the channels are independent, it is trivial that there won't be any interference.
+Since the channels are independent, it is obvious that there won't be any interference.
 The scalar analog model is sufficient for this case.

 .. todo::